History of the Rugby League World Cup: 2008–present: Regular competition

-Regular competition

-Five years following, England and Wales, with games also in Ireland and France, hosted the 14-team 2013 World Cup, which has been considered the most successful tournament to date.
+Originally scheduled for 2012, England and Wales, with games also in Ireland and France, hosted the 14-team 2013 World Cup, which has been considered the most successful tournament to date.
+The tournament was moved very early in its organisation to 2013 due to the United Kingdom hosting the 2012 Summer Olympics.
 The tournament opened with a double-header at Cardiff's Millennium Stadium, with debutants Italy beating Wales 32–16 before Australia defeated England 28–20 in front of 45,052 fans.
 This crowd was the largest opening day crowd and the largest rugby league crowd in Wales.
 The tournament also saw the largest rugby league crowd in Ireland, with 5,021 watching Ireland go down to Australia 50–0 at Limerick's Thomond Park.
-Another success story of the tournament was the United States making the quarter finals on their tournament debut, before succumbing to Australia 62–0.
+Another success story of the tournament was the United States making the quarter-finals on their tournament debut, before succumbing to Australia 62–0.
 The semi-finals were played at Wembley Stadium, with 67,545 people attending the double-header, with New Zealand defeating England 20–18 thanks to a last minute try by Shaun Johnson before Australia defeated Fiji 64–0 directly after.
 The final was then played at Old Trafford, where Australia won their tenth World Cup, defeating New Zealand 34–2 in front of 74,468 people, the largest international rugby league crowd of all time.

-After the successful 2013 tournament, a regular schedule was determined with the tournament planned every four years.
-As a result of this, the 2017 World Cup took place in Australia, New Zealand and Papua New Guinea four years later.
+The 2017 World Cup took place in Australia, New Zealand and Papua New Guinea four years later.
 The tournament initially grew traction after high-profile stars Jason Taumalolo and Andrew Fifita led a wave of players pledging their international allegiance to Tonga, their nation of heritage, instead of New Zealand and Australia.
-Using the same format as the previous tournament, various upsets sprung in the matches, with Lebanon defeating France, and both Tonga and Fiji defeating New Zealand, giving the Kiwis their worst result since the expansion of the tournament in some of rugby league's shock all-time results.
-Lebanon and Tonga both saw their best tournament performances, reaching the quarter finals and semi finals respectively.
+Using the same format as the previous tournament, there were various upsets in the matches, with Lebanon defeating France, and both Tonga and Fiji defeating New Zealand, giving the Kiwis their worst result since the expansion of the tournament in some of rugby league's shock all-time results.
+Lebanon and Tonga both saw their best tournament performances, reaching the quarter-finals and semi finals respectively.
 The tournament also featured three sell-out matches at the PNG Football Stadium in Port Moresby involving the home nation and a full crowd of 30,003 at Auckland's Mount Smart Stadium, who witnessed the tense semi-final between England and Tonga.
 One particular controversy was that Sydney only hosted two low/mid-drawing matches both involving Lebanon.
 The tournament organisers however defended this "Sydney Cup snub".
 The final was again played at Brisbane's Lang Park, with 40,033 fans witnessing Australia defeat England 6–0 to claim their eleventh tournament.